 Under the terms of the EU Birds Directive, all EU member States, including Ireland, are bound to take measures to protect all wild birds and their habitats.
-The Directive allows member States to make derogations from its protective measures where certain wild bird species are causing damage to crops, livestock and fauna or represent a threat to public health or to air safety.
+The Directive allows Member States to make derogations from its protective measures where certain wild bird species are causing damage to crops, livestock and fauna or represent a threat to public health or safety or to air safety.

-The Minister has signed a State-wide declaration for the 12 month period from 1st May 2017 to 30th April 2018.
-A separate countrywide declaration was signed in respect of air safety.
-PDF versions of these declarations can be downloaded below.
+The Minister has signed a State-wide Declaration for the 12 month period from 1st May 2020 to 30th April 2021.
+A separate countrywide Declaration was signed in respect of air safety.
+PDF versions of these Declarations can be downloaded below.

 Some of the key features of these declarations are as follows:

 - Different control methods are allowed for different bird species in different situations